webpro-nl/knip/README.md

 ## Knip?!

 Knip is Dutch for a "cut".
 A Dutch expression is "to be ge**knip**t for something", which means to be perfectly suited for the job.
-I'm motivated to make knip perfectly suited for the job of cutting projects to perfection! ✂️
+I'm motivated to make Knip perfectly suited for the job of cutting projects to perfection! ✂️

+## Really, another unused file/dependency/export finder?

+As listed above, there are already some great packages available if you want to find unused dependencies OR unused exports.
+I love the Unix philosophy ("do one thing well").
+But looking at what Knip does, I believe it's efficient to handle multiple concerns in a single tool.
+When building a dependency graph of the project, an abstract syntax tree for each file, and traversing all of this, why not collect the various issues in one go?

 ## Contributors